 If you want to know the difference between a news story and a feature this is the guide for you.

-Understanding the difference between these two pieces of editorial is vital if you want to excel at PR.
+Understanding the difference between these two pieces of editorial content is vital if you want to excel at public relations and media relations.

 It will inform you of the lead times – the time between creating the story and publication – that you need to stick to.

-Knowing the difference between news story examples and feature story examples is important.
+Knowing the difference between news story examples and feature story examples is important when completing a press release template.

 Let’s get into it.